Traditional Chinese Medicine Cupping: What is It?

 Start at the Beginning: What is Cupping?

-Cupping therapy is a soft tissue modality that uses negative pressure to gently lift the skin and underlying connective tissue (called fascia).
+Cupping therapy is a soft tissue process which slightly lifts the skin and underlying connective tissue (called fascia) through negative pressure.
 This lifting dynamic enhances blood flow in tight, painful, and restricted muscles by creating space for old, oxygen-depleted blood to leave so that fresh, oxygen-rich blood can enter.
 In Chinese Medicine, cupping promotes the free flow of Qi and blood by remove blockages and stagnation along the meridians that cause pain.

 Where Do the Cups Go?

-Cupping is most commonly done along the back, shoulders, and posterior neck, but sometimes the forearms, hamstrings, and lower legs (calves) are done as needed.
-When I work with patients, I use an integrative perspective and apply cups based on the meridians AND muscles involved in their condition.
+Common points of cupping are the back, shoulders, and posterior neck, but can also be done in forearms, hamstrings, and lower legs (calves) as needed.
+I always adopt a holistic approach with patients and apply cups depending on the meridians AND muscles involved in their condition.

 When Is Cupping Most Effective?

 Cupping is ideal for when you have muscles that are too tight, sore, stiff, or painful—and the discomfort is hard to shake.
-If the pain keeps coming back, stretching does not help, or you have “knots” that are stubborn to get rid of, cupping would be worth a try.
+If you have a never-ending pain with no relief from stretching or you have lumps that are impossible to let go of, cupping can be the best solution.
 After your first appointment, I recommend that patients wait until their marks fade away until doing another session.

 How Does Cupping Work?